Home > Facade > Middle East Architecture – A Jungle of Glazing?

 Opaque Envelope with Openings Ensuring Interior Spaces and Shaded Well and Allows for Cross Ventilation

 One can also imagine the amount of water, embodied energy, equipment and manpower required to just clean off all the settled dust on the thousands of square metres of glass and solar panels on all buildings in the Middle East!
-Nowadays, tenants spend a lot of money on the interior layouts, in order to cut down the harsh light and heat coming in through the huge pans of un-shaded exterior glass.
+Nowadays, tenants spend a lot of money on interior layouts, in order to cut down the harsh light and heat coming in through the huge pans of un-shaded exterior glass.

 Some architects have justified the use of glazing façades for ventilation purposes in the Middle East by their use of colourful renders showing red and blue arrowed air movements.
 Unless properly analysed and calculated, these sketched arrows of air movements make no sense at all.
-Architects assume that laws of physics must obey architecture’s will, i.e, air will force itself magically through glass openings as sketched on paper.
+Architects assume that laws of physics must obey architecture’s will, i.e., air will force itself magically through glass openings as sketched on paper.

 Glazing designs for ventilation purposes must be designed only after Stack and Coanda effects of air have been carefully studied and simulated through measured data in a particular built setting.
 There have been reports of sick-building syndrome, where occurrences of unexpected buoyancy and reverse air movements have taken place.
 I agree that the invention of glass, after the fire, has been an important technological innovation in mankind’s history.

-I would even attest to the fact that the Chinese lagged in scientific finding and advancement just because it was satisfied with its inherent ceramic and clay – glass was not manufactured and found useful by the Chinese till much after the Egyptians and Mesopotamians.
+I would even attest to the fact that the Chinese lagged in scientific findings and advancement just because it was satisfied with its inherent ceramic and clay – glass was not manufactured and found useful by the Chinese till much after the Egyptians and Mesopotamians.
 It drastically reduced their scientific enquiry, with the absence of microscopes, magnifiers, refractors, beakers, spectacles, tubes, mirrors, etc. Glass is indeed important, but we need to interpret its usage logically and with an understanding of ecological imperatives, especially in the building façade industry.

-The requirement for architecture to contribute to the social and environmental sustainability now charges architects with a responsibility that goes beyond a simple design brief.
+The requirement for architecture to contribute to social and environmental sustainability now charges architects with a responsibility that goes beyond a simple design brief.
 I call upon architects to avoid creating these unwanted glass monsters, in terms of overall comfort and energy usage.

-The future of architecture in the Middle East desperately lies in logical design, controlled urban growth and in the acceptance of one’s own cultural roots.
+The future of architecture in the Middle East desperately lies in logical design, controlled urban growth and the acceptance of one’s own cultural roots.
 In saying the above, I remain hopeful.